A Message from the Dean of the School of Education

 And our students get jobs.

-Many 2011 graduates are working in schools, clinical settings and organizations, locally, regionally, nationally and internationally.
+Many 2013 graduates are working in schools, clinical settings and organizations, locally, regionally, nationally and internationally.
 Our field-based programs and strong Rider alumni network provide important contacts and mentoring opportunities that leads to employment opportunities for our graduates.
-In fact, two of our recent graduates, Emily DiPaola in 2010 and Angela DiFranco in 2011, have been named NJ Distinguished Student Teacher of the Year.
+In fact, four of our recent graduates, Emily DiPaola in 2010, Angela DiFranco in 2011, Toni Ann Mizzi in 2012, and Jami Centrella and Amanda Schott in 2013 have been named NJ Distinguished Student Teacher of the Year.

 To learn “What happens to Rider graduates when they take actual teaching positions?” we developed a survey and sent it to principals throughout the region asking them to rate the performance of any and all recently hired Rider graduates in their schools.
 The results have been very encouraging.
 The average of all the responses in all the categories was “Above average for a new teacher.”
 This confirms information from ratings by student teaching cooperating teachers, supervisors, and professors of Rider students in their student-teaching semester, and it suggests that in the real, in-service world of everyday teaching, Rider graduates continue to excel.